 Facebook Ads Are Interruption Marketing

-Facebook Ads are interruption marketing.
+Facebook Ads is interruption marketing.
 People are in the middle of doing something else when your ad pops up and interrupts them.
 So there’s a high chance that they will ignore it.
 That’s just the nature of interruption marketing.

 Google Ads Pros & Cons

 Google Ads is another powerful advertising platform for real estate investors.
-One of the best parts about Google advertising is that it’s not the same type of interruption marketing as Facebook Ads — because of the nature of the platform, people are actually searching for whatever your ad is promoting… so long as your keyword targeting is laser-focused.
+One of the best parts about Google advertising is that it’s not the same type of interruption marketing as Facebook Ads — because of the nature of the platform, people are searching for whatever your ad is promoting… so long as your keyword targeting is laser-focused.